xinyicxy/babylon-data-eng/README.md

 - Inserts the data into the `quality` table.
 - Updates the `demo` table with hospital details if new hospitals are found.

+### **4. Weekly_Report.py**
+This script generates an **interactive weekly report** using Streamlit.
+The report provides detailed visualizations and insights about hospital utilization and COVID-19 impact.
+Below are the **seven visualizations** included in the report:

+1. **Summary of Hospital Records Over Time**:
+   - A line chart showing the total number of hospital records loaded for the selected week and previous weeks.
+   - Includes a comparison of the selected week's data against the prior week with percentage changes.

+2. **Hospital Beds Availability Summary**:
+   - A table summarizing the total number of adult and pediatric beds available during the selected week, the number used, and the number occupied by COVID patients.
+   - The table also shows comparisons to the 4 most recent weeks.

+3. **Fraction of Beds Occupied by Hospital Quality Rating**:
+   - A bar chart comparing the fraction of beds in use across hospitals grouped by quality ratings.
+   - Fraction is calculated as:
+     ```
+     Fraction = (Adult Beds Occupied + Pediatric Beds Occupied) / (Total Adult Beds + Total Pediatric Beds)
+     ```
+   - Useful for analyzing how bed usage varies between high-quality and low-quality hospitals.

+4. **Total and COVID-Specific Bed Usage Trends**:
+   - A line chart displaying trends over time in the total number of hospital beds used (all cases) and the number used by COVID patients.
+   - Provides an overview of hospital utilization trends up to the selected week.

+5. **Hospital Utilization by Quality Rating Over Time**:
+   - A time-series plot of total hospital utilization categorized by quality ratings.
+   - Shows how usage trends vary between high-quality and low-quality hospitals over multiple weeks.

+6. **COVID ICU vs Non-ICU Beds by Quality Rating**:
+   - A line plot showing the fraction of COVID beds in ICUs compared to non-ICU beds, grouped by quality ratings.
+   - Highlights the distribution of critical care resources.

+7. **Geographic Visualizations**:
+   - **COVID Hospital Beds by State**:
+     - A choropleth map displaying the total number of hospital beds occupied by COVID patients, grouped by state.
+   - **Emergency Services by Hospital Location**:
+     - A map showing hospital locations across states, categorized by the availability of emergency services.

 ---

 ## **Usage**